 By characterising the cardiovascular responses to endocannabinoids and the underlying cell signalling mechanisms, Dr Ho aims to define the role of endocannabinoids in the circulation under both healthy and diseased conditions and thereby contribute to the development of novel therapeutic targets.

-More specifically, recent research projects led by Dr Ho have focused on the following:
+More specifically, research projects led by Dr Ho have focused on the following:

-- The role of endocannabinoid metabolism in the circulation, including the evaluation of pharmacological inhibitors of endocannabinoid hydrolases (in vitro and in vivo).
+- The role of endocannabinoid metabolism in the circulation, including the evaluation of pharmacological inhibitors of endocannabinoid hydrolases.

 - Mechanisms of action of endocannabinoids, including the involvement of orphan G-protein-coupled receptors, K+ channels and Ca2+ channels.